|

 will change how you understand the Middle East."

-— Patricia Ryan Madson, Professor Emerita of Stanford University and author of Improv Wisdom
+— Patricia Ryan Madson, Professor Emerita at Stanford and author of Improv Wisdom

 |